Attensadev/attensa-api-docs/source/includes/_items.md

 See the [paging metadata specification](#paging-format) for more information on the `_paging` property.
 See [GET /items/{itemId}](#get-items-itemid) for an example of the comments json.

-<aside class="notice">When the `userId` parameter is used, three properties are added to the normal item objects returned in the `items` array that specify the user's relationship with the item: likedByUser, readByUser and savedByUser.</aside>
+<aside class="notice">When the `userId` parameter is used, three properties are added to the normal item objects returned in the `items` array that specify the user's relationship with the item: attentionRank, likedByUser, readByUser and savedByUser.</aside>
 <aside class="notice">logoUrl is set based on the value of item's stream's itemLogoUrl value.</aside>

 ## GET /items/{itemId}